-Adam Rippon Will Be Olympic Correspondent for the Rest of 2018 Winter Games
+Adam Rippon Turns Down NBC's Olympic Correspondent Gig to Stay in Olympic Village

 The openly gay Olympic team bronze medalist, who has pretty much stolen the show with his jazzy one-liners and his flawless performances on the ice, has just been hired by NBC to work as a correspondent during the remainder of the Winter Olympics in Pyeongchang, South Korea.

-On Sunday morning, NBC spokesman Greg Hughes announced the news to USA Today Sports
+On Sunday morning, NBC spokesman Greg Hughes announced the news to USA Today Sports on Sunday.

 Hughes also said that the personality will join the Peacock network in a variety of platforms, including television, digital and social media—and that's just what's happening!

-Note: UPDATE: Despite the previous announcement that Adam Rippon would be doing commentary for NBC during the rest of the 2018 Winter Games, the fun-loving ice skater confirmed on Sunday night that he will not be making the jump to the peacock network.